ChannexIO/terms_and_conditions/terms_and_conditions.md

 ## 5. Authorised Users.

 Only the specific individuals for whom you have paid the required fees and whom you designate through the applicable Product (“Authorised Users”) may access and use the Products.
 Some Products may allow you to designate different types of Authorised Users, in which case pricing and functionality may vary according to the type of Authorised User.
 Authorised Users may be you or your Affiliates’ employees, representatives, consultants, contractors, agents, or other third parties who are acting for your benefit or on your behalf.
-You may also permit your customers to have limited access to certain Products as Authorised Users.
-You may increase the number of Authorised Users permitted to access your instance of the Product by placing a new Order or, in some cases, directly through the Product.
-In all cases, you must pay the applicable fee for the increased number of Authorised Users.
-You are responsible for compliance with this Agreement by all Authorised Users.
-All use of Products by you and your Authorised Users must be within the Scope of Use and solely for the benefit of you or your Affiliates.
-“Affiliate” means an entity which, directly or indirectly, owns or controls, is owned or is controlled by or is under common ownership or control with a party, where “control” means the power to direct the management or affairs of an entity, and “ownership” means the beneficial ownership of 50% (or, if the applicable jurisdiction does not allow majority ownership, the maximum amount permitted under such law) or more of the voting equity securities or other equivalent voting interests of the entity.

 ## 6. Software Terms.

 6.1 Your License Rights.
 Subject to the terms and conditions of this Agreement, Channex grants you a non-exclusive, non-sublicenseable and non-transferable license to install and use the Software during the applicable License Term in accordance with this Agreement, your applicable Scope of Use, and the Documentation.
 The term of each Software license (“License Term”) will be specified in your Order.
 Your License Term will end upon any termination of this Agreement, even if it is identified as “perpetual” or if no expiration date is specified in your Order.
-The Software requires a license key in order to operate, which will be delivered as described in Section 10.2 (Delivery).

-6.2 Number of Instances.
-Unless otherwise specified in your Order, for each Software license that you purchase, you may install one production instance of the Software on systems owned or operated by you (or your third party service providers so long as you remain responsible for their compliance with the terms and conditions of this Agreement).
-We also make available “developer” licenses free of charge for certain of our Software offerings to allow you to deploy non-production instances, such as for staging or QA purposes.
-Details for how to request non-production licenses are available on our website.

-6.3 Your Modifications.
-Subject to the terms and conditions of this Agreement (including without limitation Section 2 (Combining the Products with Open Source Software) of Third Party Code in Channex Products): (1) for any elements of the Software provided by Channex in source code form, and to the extent permitted in the Documentation, you may modify such source code solely for purposes of developing bug fixes, customizations and additional features for the Software and (2) you may also modify the Documentation to reflect your permitted modifications of the Software source code or the particular use of the Products within your organization.
-Any modified source code or Documentation constitutes “Your Modifications”.
-You may use Your Modifications solely with respect to your own instances in support of your permitted use of the Software but you may not distribute the code to Your Modifications to any third party.
-Notwithstanding anything in this Agreement to the contrary, Channex has no support, warranty, indemnification or other obligation or liability with respect to Your Modifications or their combination, interaction or use with our Products.
-You shall indemnify, defend and hold us harmless from and against any and all claims, costs, damages, losses, liabilities and expenses (including reasonable attorneys’ fees and costs) arising out of or in connection with any claim brought against us by a third party relating to Your Modifications (including but not limited to any representations or warranties you make about Your Modifications or the Software) or your breach of this Section 6.3.
-This indemnification obligation is subject to your receiving (i) prompt written notice of such claim (but in any event notice in sufficient time for you to respond without prejudice); (ii) the exclusive right to control and direct the investigation, defense, or settlement of such claim; and (iii) all reasonably necessary cooperation of Channex at your expense.

-6.4 Attribution.
+6.2 Attribution.
 In any use of the Software, you must include the following attribution to Channex on all user interfaces in the following format: “Powered by Channex,” which must in every case include a hyperlink to https://channex.io, and which must be in the same format as delivered in the Software.

 6.5 Third Party Code.
 The Software includes code and libraries licensed to us by third parties, including open source software.
-See Third Party Code in Channex Products for additional provisions regarding our use of third party code.

 ## 7. Hosted Services Terms.